Ford Ranger (Americas): Body design

 Slightly larger than the Courier, the first-generation Ranger was approximately 18 inches shorter and 11 inches narrower than an equivalently configured F-100/F-150.
-While proportioned similar to the Chevrolet S-10 and Japanese-sourced compact trucks, adopted exterior design elements from the F-Series, including its twin headlamps, chrome grille, tailgate lettering, taillamps, and cab proportions.
+While proportioned similar to the Chevrolet S-10 and Japanese-sourced compact trucks, it adopted exterior design elements from the F-Series, including its twin headlamps, chrome grille, "FORD" tailgate lettering, tail-lamps, and cab proportions.
 In line with the Courier, the Ranger was offered with two pickup bed sizes; a standard 6-foot length and an extended 7-foot length.
-In 1986, a third configuration was introduced, as the Ranger SuperCab extended cab was introduced.
-Stretched 17 inches behind the front doors for additional cab space, the SuperCab was offered with the 6-foot bed length; four-wheel drive SuperCabs were sold only with V6 engines.
+In 1986, a third configuration was introduced with the advent of the Ranger SuperCab.
+Extended 17 inches behind the front doors for additional cab space, the SuperCab was offered with the 6-foot bed length; four-wheel-drive SuperCabs were sold only with V6 engines.

 During its production, the first-generation Ranger was offered with several seating configurations.
 A three-passenger bench seat was standard, with various types of bucket seats offered (dependent on trim level).
 As part of the 1989 mid-cycle update, a 40/60 split-bench seat was introduced.
 The SuperCab was offered with a pair of center-facing jump seats, expanding capacity to five.

 From 1983 to 1988, the interior saw few major revisions.
 In 1986, the instrument cluster was revised, allowing the fitment of a tachometer.
 To streamline production, the Ranger shared interior components with other Ford vehicles, sharing the steering column, door handles, and window controls from the Ford Escort, Ford F-Series, and Ford Bronco; nearly the entire driver's compartment of the Ford Bronco II was directly sourced from the Ranger.

 For 1989, the Ranger underwent a mid-cycle redesign with new front fenders, a restyled hood and grille, and flush-mounted composite headlamps (with larger marker lamps).
 To further improve aerodynamics, the front bumper was redesigned and enlarged to fit more closely with the front fenders.
+Badging was revised; the fender icons were restyled, and the "FORD" lettering on the right-hand side of the XLT-significant tailgate trim panel was switched for a blue oval.
 The interior was given a redesign, including new door panels, new seats, and an all-new dashboard (introducing a glovebox).
 To improve ergonomics, the instrument panel was redesigned for improved legibility, with automatic transmission Rangers receiving a column-mounted gearshift; manual-transmission versions saw the removal of the key-release button from the steering column.